cern-snow/cern-snow-client/README.md

 At the moment, there is no CLI around the library, other than using it interactively from the Python interpreter.

 Developing a CLI is in the issue list.
-If you would like to contribute doing so, please get in touch with us so as to coordinate the effort.
+If you would like to contribute, please get in touch with us so as to coordinate the effort.

 ## Documentation